 The South Philadelphia Sports Complex houses three professional sports facilities: The Wells Fargo Center opened in 1996 and is home to the Philadelphia Flyers (National Hockey League) and Philadelphia 76ers (National Basketball Association); Lincoln Financial Field opened in 2003 and is home to the Philadelphia Eagles (National Football League); and Citizens Bank Park opened in 2004 and is home to the Philadelphia Phillies (Major League Baseball).
 The Phillies and the Eagles are contractually obligated to play in Philadelphia until 2033 and 2034, respectively.
 The 76ers have announced plans for a new arena in Center City on the site of Fashion District Philadelphia.
-Early plans indicate that the arena is expected to be privately funded by team owners and development partners and open in 2031.
+Early plans indicate that the arena is expected to be privately funded by team owners and development partners and open in 2031 (assuming timely receipt of all necessary zoning and any other approvals).
 Within the South Philadelphia Sports Complex is Xfinity Live!, a sports entertainment and dining complex.
 For information on casino development in the City and in the area near Xfinity Live!, see "ECONOMIC DEVELOPMENT STRATEGIES AND IMPLEMENTATION - Casinos" herein.